“If only I could get a job at some

 Vera chastises herself for a brief moment of hysteria, knowing that panicking goes against both her nature and her self-perception.
 Reflecting on her cool temperament reminds her again of a child’s death and her own attempt to save him.
 The recording everyone heard accused Vera of killing the boy, and although others exonerated her, apparently the boy’s father Hugo didn’t feel so sure.
 At this point, readers don’t know what to make of Hugo’s suspicions.

-And then, as she stood there, listening—a cold, clammy hand touched her throat—a wet hand, smelling of the sea….
+It was true.… And then, as she stood there, listening—a cold, clammy hand touched her throat—a wet hand, smelling of the sea….
+Vera screamed.

 Vera tries to calm herself.
 The combination of the recorded accusation and Vera’s own conscience put the drowning of her charge at St. Tredennick increasingly in Vera’s mind.
 Now she stands in her room, alone, and she smells the sea.
 When something touches her throat, between guilt and the fear of a murderer, she can’t help but believe at that moment that the drowned Cyril has come for revenge.
 Vera’s slowly losing her grip on reality.